Americans spend a great deal of money on supplements for their pets. Hundreds of millions of dollars every year in fact.

 Because of the combination of compounds found in Yucca that have anti-inflammatory properties, it is thought to be beneficial for reducing symptoms of arthritis.
 And since saponins are steroid compounds, some anecdotal reports have suggested that its benefits can be comparable to NSAIDs.

 Despite its benefits, we do have to be careful with Yucca.
 The ASPCA Poison Control website does list Yucca as a toxic plant that can cause signs of mild vomiting in pets.
 However, yucca extract appears in many supplements and should be considered safe when dosed correctly.
-That’s why it’s important to choose a supplement with good quality control and oversight with the National Animal Supplement Council (NASC), as found with NaturVet products.
+That’s why it’s important to choose a supplement with good quality control and oversight with the National Animal Supplement Council (NASC).

 Frankincense is probably something you think about as one of the gifts of the three wise men at Christmas, along with gold and myrrh.
 But did you ever think about why it was considered to be such a special gift?